How to Reinstall Windows 10 for a Fresh Start [New Guide]

 Update Vital Drivers

 Windows 10 can automatically detect and install your device drivers.
-However, you should update essential drivers before the process on the safe side, such as network adapter, graphics card, etc.
+However, you should update essential drivers before the process on the safe side, such as the network adapter, graphics card, etc.

 Confirm Windows 10 Requirements